 Provide programs to assist low-income homeowners with housing repair or renovation to eliminate substandard conditions and preserve existing housing stock.

-Support efforts to end homelessness by:
+Prioritize permanent housing solutions and support additional efforts to end homelessness by:

 - Promoting the preservation and development of housing that is affordable for extremely low- and very low-income households and special needs populations to reduce or prevent homelessness;

 - Providing opportunities through the County for emergency sheltering while permanent housing is being secured;